Table of Contents

 Although Liquid IV isn’t specifically marketed as a hangover remedy, there are tons of people that use it for this purpose.
 Seeing as dehydration is one of the main causes of a hangover, it makes sense why people do.

-But can drinking Liquid IV really cure a hangover?
+But can drinking Liquid IV by itself really cure a hangover?